aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environment.md

 As described in [requirement page](../../docs/installation/requirements.md), your runner should run Python 3.6.8 or Docker engine with [`docker-compose`](https://docs.docker.com/compose/install/).

-Besides that, local runner will read your gitconfig file to let you manipulate files in container as if you were on your host.
+Besides that, the local runner will read your gitconfig file to let you manipulate files in the container as if you were on your host.
 So if you have not yet configured git on your host, it is required to at least create a [basic git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) configuration file:

 ```shell
 # Create your username exposed in git commit